 Credit risk arises from deposits with banks and financial institutions, as well as credit exposures to the Council's customers.
 This council regards it as being a prime objective to ensure the security of the principal sums it invests.
 This risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, in accordance with information provided by various credit rating agencies.
 The Annual Investment Strategy also considers maximum amounts and time limits for each financial institution.
 Deposits are not made with banks and financial institutions unless they meet the minimum requirements of the investment criteria outlined above.
 This Council uses the creditworthiness service provided by Sector Treasury Management Services.
 This service uses a sophisticated modelling approach with credit ratings from all three rating agencies forming the core element.
 However, it does not rely solely on the current ratings of counterparties but also takes into account credit watches and outlooks from credit rating agencies and Credit Default Swap prices which provide early warning of likely changes in credit ratings.
-The full Investment Strategy for 2012-13 was approved by Full Council on 23rd February 2012.
-An analysis of the credit criteria and lending limits at the time the investment was placed is given below for outstanding deposits at 31st March 2013.
+The full Investment Strategy for 2013-14 was approved by Full Council on 21st February 2013.
+An analysis of the credit criteria and lending limits at the time the investment was placed is given below for outstanding deposits at 31st March 2014.

-CREDIT RATINGS
+Credit Rating Credit Ratings

-Term Term Rating Rating Limit Investment Investments Of Number Of Institutions
+Long Term Rating Short Term Rating Viability Rating Support Rating Max Limit £'m Highest Investment £'m Total Investments £'m Number Of Institutions

+- 4

-А F1 bbb 1 £30m £20m £30m 2
+A F1 a- 1 £30m £20m £30m 2

+А F1 1 £30m £30m £30m 1

-А F1 bbb 1 £30m £5m £5m 1
+A F1 а 1 £5m £5 £5m 1

-BBB+ F2 bbb+ 3 £11m £0.68m £0.68m 1
+В В b 5 £11m £6.85m £6.85m 1

-A maturity analysis based on the expectation of repayment of the investments, after allowing for £0.3m impairment, at 31st March, 2013 is:
+A maturity analysis based on the expectation of repayment of the investments, after allowing for £0.4m impairment, at 31st March, 2014 is:

-Impaired Investment Less than 3 months 3 to 6 months 6 to 9 months 9 to 12 months Total £'m £'m £'m £'m £'m £'m Deposits with Banks and Building Societies 1.26 35.68 0 0 0 36.94
+Impaired Investment Less than 3 months 3 to 6 months 6 to 9 months 9 to 12 months Total £'m £'m £'m £'m £'m £'m Deposits with Banks and Building Societies 1.24 61.87 10.01 0 0 73.12

-The Council's maximum exposure to credit risk in relation to its investments in banks and building societies of £37.1M cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+The Council's maximum exposure to credit risk in relation to its investments in banks and building societies of £61.85m cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of irrecoverability applies to all of the Council's deposits, but there is no evidence at the 31st March 2013 that this was likely to crystallise.
+A risk of irrecoverability applies to all of the Council's deposits, but there is no evidence at the 31st March 2014 that this was likely to crystallise.